galawaydude/data-place/000 index/time and work.md

 The core principle for all Time & Work problems is:
-**Total Work = Rate of Work × Time Taken** *(this is mostly days)*
+**Total Work = Rate of Work × Time Taken** *(this is mostly days)* total work is just considered as 1 unit.

 ---